-There are around 1,350 species of wattle found throughout the world, but Australia has the largest number of species at close to 1,000 which is around 75% of the world’s total.
-Many wattles with distribution in Queensland are found south of the border in NSW and even Victoria, or across the top of Northern Australia as well.
-There are some species that are found naturally only in Queensland and one of the best examples is the Queensland Silver Wattle, Acacia podalyriifolia, which is a well-known and widely grown wattle as it is also one of the most striking.
+There are around 1,350 species of wattle found throughout the world.
+Australia has the largest number of species at close to 1,000.
+This is around 75% of the world’s total!
+Many wattles with distribution in Queensland are found south of the border in NSW and Victoria, or across the top of Northern Australia as well.
+There are some species that are found naturally only in Queensland.
+One of the best examples is the Queensland Silver Wattle, Acacia podalyriifolia.
+This is a well-known and widely grown wattle.
+It is also one of the most striking.

 It is no surprise that this golden beauty has become one of the symbols of Australia.

 Shortly before Federation in 1901, a campaign to find a floral emblem for Australia was in progress, and our beautiful wattle was chosen as it can be found everywhere in Australia.
 The green and gold of the wattles have long been associated with Australia and were officially adopted as the national colours in 1984.

 In 1992 the first day of spring – 01 September – was proclaimed by the Governor-General of Australia, Bill Hayden, to be Australia’s National Wattle Day for everyone across Australia to celebrate at the same time.

 How Wattles Are Used

 We asked Rainforest Rescue’s Canopy Club Partner Australian Plant Society Yarra Yarra to help us all learn a little more about this unique Australian plant that unites the entire nation.